arsemateg/335_final_project/README.md

- Submitted by: Arsema Tegegne (directory id: ategegne) Group Members: Arsema Tegegne (ategegne), Noel Berhanu (nberhanu) App Description: Allow users to find images, songs of an author and store the results.
+ Submitted by: Arsema Tegegne (directory id: ategegne) Group Members: Arsema Tegegne (ategegne), Noel Berhanu (nberhanu) App Description: This is a gratitude journal web application where users can log journal entries and view past entries.
+It also features a motivational quote displayed on the home page, fetched from an API.
  YouTube Video Link: https://www.youtube.com/MyAmazingAPP
- APIs: Zen Quotes API(https://zenquotes.io/api) Contact Email:  ategegne@terpmail.umd.edu
+ APIs: Zen Quotes API (https://zenquotes.io/))
+ Contact Email:  ategegne@terpmail.umd.edu